p-rivero/CESC16/README.md

 - A basic OS, including libraries for Math, I/O, and Flow control

 ## Computer:
-- C code for generating the computer microcode
+- C++ code for generating the computer microcode
 - Code for the Arduino I/O controllers **(not yet)**
 - Schematics and PCBs **(not yet)**
 - Pictures of the finished build **(not yet)**